 The Great storm of 1863 saw 60 lives perish and those returning to the port at 6 gates Mill (Barking mill pond) were injured and battered by the cruelty of the storm.
 Many of those who perished were orphan boys typically from 12 -16 , indentured from the workhouses to become apprentice fishermen.
 They were seen as dispensable and were by far in the majority of those who did not return.
 The women of Barking gathered to welcome their menfolk’s return, with only four hours from their arrival to reclaim clothes from pawn brokers and get their house in order.
 Many poignant and rich stories are recorded in the archives at Valence House.
 The slow decline of the fishing industry began with the opening of Grimsby Fish docks in 1856 , and later at Gorleston – seeing a large migration of fishing families and which was seriously affected by the move of the whole of the Hewitt family fishing fleet by 1870.

 By 1900 Barking had ceased to be a fishing port, leaving only street and pub names (Abbey Road was formerly called Fisher Road) and a large modern steel sculpture entitled “The Catch” as a reminder of its former importance.
 The sculpture is on the roundabout at the end of Fanshawe Avenue.
-The local fishing heritage is recorded at Valence House Museum
+The local fishing heritage is recorded at Valence House Museum.

 The history is still culturally remembered by many local people, who still lament the decline of the hitherto vibrant fishing industry and its identity on Fisher Road, (now Abbey Road) and the the submergence of the area into dereliction over the past fifty years.
 The jewel of the river has been dormant and hidden away dominated by junk yards and years of abandonment, all but inaccessible until very recent times.
 The empty Mill pond still echoes its secret past.